ManuelElizaldi/PyStrava/README.md

 ## Areas Of Improvement
 These are some features I plan to implement over time.
-- Implement real time reporting so that we dont have to run the Update_GoogleSheet.py file everytime we want to update our databse in Google Sheet.
+- Implement real time reporting so that we don't have to run the Update_GoogleSheet.py file everytime we want to update our database in Google Sheet.
 - Garmin has its own API infrastructure that I want to leverage in this project to improve the machine learning model.
-Some of the data available for Garmin is: [VO2 Max](https://www.healthline.com/health/vo2-max) and Sleep data.
+Some of the data available that I am intrested in implementing is: [VO2 Max](https://www.healthline.com/health/vo2-max) and Sleep data.
-- gather more data
+- Strava offers a premium membership that offers more workout statistics, I am also intrested in implementing some of that into this project.
-- Create ratios between variables, like Calories burned per 10 minutes.
+- Improve the effort score model by creating ratios between variables, for example: calories burned every 10 minutes during a workout.
-- workouts like bouldering are not being tracked
+- Find a way to track activities like bouldering or Soccer.
-- strenght output is not being tracked
+- Likewise, strenght output is not being tracked, this could add another dimension of information to the machine learning model.
-- Being able to share a dashboard so that other people cna use it
+- Being able to share a dashboard so that other people cna use it.
+- I need to gather more data, so the more workouts I do, the better the model works.